Stay right here for our final news roundup and information overload.

 They didn't know the definition of that.

-Yeah, we played that that happened again last week, the head of the Bureau of Alcohol, Tobacco, and Firearms, yeah.
+That happened again last week, the head of the Bureau of Alcohol, Tobacco, and Firearms.

-But the IRS By the way, and then they had somebody that couldn't define what a woman was, so I don't know what's going on there.
+By the way, and then they had somebody that couldn't define what a woman was, so I don't know what's going on there.

-So the IRS, they you know, they don't know how to define the weapon, but they're buying them.
+So the IRS, they, you know, they don't know how to define the weapon, but they're buying them.

-Uh how does that make any sense?
+How does that make any sense?

-He's the head of the Bureau of Alcohol, Tobacco, and firearms.
+He's the head of the Bureau of Alcohol, Tobacco, and Firearms.

-He's asked a simple question.
+He's asked a simple question: What is what?

-Uh, what is uh what an what is a assault weapon?
+What is an assault weapon?

 Listen.

-Could you in 15 seconds would you define an assault weapon for me?
+Could you, in 15 seconds, would you define an assault weapon for me?

-So if you go after 15 seconds, I'll just interrupt you.
+15 seconds, I'll just interrupt you.

 But we would be there to provide technical assistance.

-I, unlike you, I'm not a firearms expert to the same extent as you may be, but we have people at ATF who can talk about uh uh velocity of firearms, what damage different kinds of firearms cause.
+I, unlike you, I'm not a firearms expert to the same extent as you may be, but we have people at ATF who can talk about velocity of firearms, what damage different kinds of firearms cause.

-I mean, he so he's asked the question, he doesn't know how the hell did he become the ATF director?
+I mean, so he's asked the question, he doesn't know how the hell did he become the ATF director?

-Well, this is why we need congressional hearings, and if you could carry that forward, Sean, there is precedent on this.
+And if you could carry that forward, Sean, there is precedent on this.

-Um after that Wall Street Journal piece that Coburn and I authored in 2016, then chairman of the U.S. House Oversight and Government Reform Committee, Jason Chaffetz, you know Jason Chaffetz.
+After that Wall Street Journal piece that Coburn and I authored in 2016, then chairman of the U.S. House Oversight and Government Reform Committee, Jason Chaffetz, you know Jason Chaffetz, he held hearings on this, and he found the asset inventory of the rank and file federal agencies were a mess.

 Their gun lockers were a mess.

-They were losing weapons, including Uzi's, over at the Department of Homeland Security.
+They were losing weapons, including Uzis over at the Department of Homeland Security.

 Kate Steinley, you remember that beautiful girl that got shot on the San Francisco pier in 2015.